 orienting new volunteers

-all volunteers roles can be as little or as big of time commitments as you'd like them to be!
+All volunteers roles can be as little or as big of time commitments as you'd like them to be!

-some consistently needed and wanted donations include
+Some consistently needed and wanted donations include:

 art (for our fundraising section)

-books and zines (for our community library)
+books and zines for our community library

-winter clothing (coats, scarves, blankets)
+winter clothing like coats, scarves, and blankets

 Support us with a recurring or one-time donation to financially support our mission and operations!
 All donations either support our day-to-day operations or are invested directly back into the community.
 We are all volunteers so no donations go towards salaries.

-One-Time and Recurring Donations
+One-Time and Recurring Donations without Perks

 Recurring Donations with Perks